Affixed with alluring images and flooded with online shopping enthusiasts, Pinterest has become more than a social networking site.

-1. Pinterest Buttons
+#1.
+Add Pinterest Save Buttons

 One of the most influential ways to direct Pinterest users to your own website is with the introduction of a Pinterest Button or ‘Save Button’ on your website or blog.

-By adding a Save button to your website you are getting third party sponsorship on your website.
+By adding a Save button to your website you are getting third-party sponsorship on your website.
 Whether it is a business or personal account, adding a save button will double your Pinterest activities, leading to more customer engagement.

-2. Create a Pinterest Account for your Business
+#2.
+Create a Pinterest Business Account

 It’s as important for you to create a personal Pinterest account as it is to create a business account.

-As a user you must be in touch with what is trending and take an interest in the activities related to other brands, especially your competition.
+As a user, you must be in touch with what is trending and take an interest in the activities related to other brands, especially your competition.

 With that in mind, it is important to create a business account for your brand to be visible on Pinterest.

-3. Optimize Your Boards
+#3.
+Optimize Your Pinterest Boards

 Additionally, you can also create group boards and discussion boards to greatly increase user engagement.

-The USP of Pinterest is its capability to help users discover alluring images, products and videos.
-As a marketer your main goal should not be limited to decorating your Pinterest boards with product images, but it should be to inspire users with the idea of the products you sell.
+The USP of Pinterest is its capability to help users discover alluring images, products, and videos.
+As a marketer, your main goal should not be limited to decorating your Pinterest boards with product images, but it should be to inspire users with the idea of the products you sell.

 Tip: Long, vertical images do best on Pinterest.
 Professionals who want to have a tactical advantage over their competitors should pin tall images on Pinterest.
-Ideally, you should post an image approximately 735×1102 pixels in dimensions.
+Ideally, you should post an image of approximately 735×1102 pixels in dimensions.

 These DIY (Do It Yourself) Pins operate on a cost-per-click basis and enable businesses of all sizes to engage with more Pinterest users via pins that are displayed in category and search feeds.

-6. Hold Contests
+#6.
+Hold Pinterest Contests

-Brands want to leverage large number of users that are available on Pinterest.
-A simple way to implement this strategy for customer engagement is by running a contest or promotion in compliance with the Pinterest standards.
+Brands want to leverage the large number of users that are available on Pinterest.
+A simple way to implement this strategy for customer engagement is by running a contest or promotion in compliance with Pinterest standards.